094459/newsletter-oss-projects/README.md

 [ebs-bootstrap](https://aws-oss.beachgeek.co.uk/3mg) is a very handy tool from Lasith Koswatta Gamage that solves a very specific problem.
 Lasith reached out to explain more about the "itch" that needed to be scratched. ebs-bootstrap is a tool that provides a safe and as-code approach for managing block devices on AWS EC2.
 If you need precise and consistent control over your EBS volumes when attaching them to your EC2 Nitro based instances, you need to check out this project.
 The README provides some additional example configurations, and there is a blog post in the works which I will share once it has been published. (#187)

+**s3-diff-uploader**

+[s3-diff-uploader](https://aws-oss.beachgeek.co.uk/3z0) is the latest project from open source good guy Damon Cortesi, that came about from some [experimentations](https://www.linkedin.com/posts/dacort_i-wanted-to-experiment-recently-with-incremental-activity-7206314345599832065--95_
+) he was doing with incremental uploads of compressed files to S3.
+He decided to publish a simple proof-of-concept CLI tool that demonstrates how you can both append and compress file uploads to S3.
+The result so far, is it uses UploadPartCopy and the fact that you can concatenate gzip chunks to reduce the amount of data you need to upload directly. (#200)

 **s3-fast-list**

 [s3-fast-list](https://aws-oss.beachgeek.co.uk/3k6) is a rust based tool that concurrently list Amazon S3 bucket with ListObjectsV2 API.
 Check out the README for use cases as to when s3-fast-list is going to help you out (against existing options you have) (#184)